rackspace-cookbooks/rackspace_user/README.md

 # rackspace_user cookbook
 The default recipe does nothing - rack_user recipe creates a `rack` user and updates the authorized_keys file.

-The additional_users recipe creates users based on a data structure in node["rackspace"]["users"].
+The additional_users recipe creates users based on a data structure in node[:rackspace_user][:users].

 For example,
 ```ruby